Apple's Siri-based Answer To Amazon Echo To Be Unveiled In June

 Inventec is the technology manufacturer that also produces Apple’s AirPods, the wireless Bluetooth earbuds that were released in September of 2016 at the same time as the iPhone 7.
 The working relationship that Inventec already has in place with Apple makes the manufacturer a prime candidate for the production of the Siri Speaker, and their supply chain sources have indicated that Inventec will either be producing the components needed to assemble Apple’s new device or they will be building the entire thing.

-The Amazon Echo was announced in 2015, and since then, the only competitor in that market has been Google’s Home, leaving consumers wondering when Apple would get into the game.
+The Amazon Echo was announced in 2015, and since then the only competitor in that market has been Google’s Home, leaving consumers wondering when Apple would get into the game.
 The speculation might soon be over, as the extremely reliable Apple analyst at KGI Securities, Ming-Chi Kuo, has given the Siri Speaker an “over 50 percent chance” of being unveiled at the upcoming WWDC, scheduled for June 5-9.

 Kuo offered some additional details about the Siri Speaker – or whatever Apple ends up calling their new device.
 “We expect Apple’s first home AI product will have excellent acoustics performance (one woofer + seven tweeters) and computing power (similar to iPhone 6/6S AP),” Kuo’s research notes stated.
 “Therefore the product is likely to be positioned for: (i) the high-end market; (ii) better entertainment experience; and (iii) higher price than Amazon Echo.”

 Like the Amazon Echo and Google Home smart speakers, the Siri Speaker will most likely recognize voice commands and offer consumers hands-free control of smart home devices, streaming music, access to news reports, weather forecasts, and web-based search results.
 However, Apple’s product is expected to outperform both competitors in intelligence, processing capabilities, and personalization options.